Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

   </tr>
   <tr>
     <th> continuous </th>
-    <td> neither player can Summon non-DARK Monsters </td>
+    <td> neither player can Normal or Special Summon non-DARK Monsters </td>
     <td> opponent can only Summon Monsters in Defence Position, and Monsters they control in Defence Position cannot activate effects </td>
-    <td> negates the effects of Synchro, Xyz, and Link Monsters on the field and in the Grave </td>
+    <td> negates the effects of DARK Synchro, Xyz, and Link Monsters </td>
   </tr>
 </table>

 ### Spells
-The archetypical Field Spell is [Realm of Darquess](../cards/spells/field/Realm%20of%20Darquess.md), which provides the critical conditions for the rest of the archetype to function effectively.
+The archetypal Field Spell is [Realm of Darquess](../cards/spells/field/Realm%20of%20Darquess.md), which provides the critical conditions for the rest of the archetype to function effectively.

-The archetypical Ritual and Fusion Spell is [Darquess Rising](../cards/spells/ritual/Darquess%20Rising.md), which can recover itself as long as it is banished.
+The archetypal Ritual and Fusion Spell is [Darquess Rising](../cards/spells/ritual/Darquess%20Rising.md), which can recover itself as long as it is banished.

 <table>
   <tr>